developmentseed/jekyll-hook/readme.md

     $: forever start jekyll-hook.js

-To kill the background job:
+To kill or restart the background job:

 ```
     $: forever list